PyromancerBoom/Orbital23/README.md

 3. Service Registration: Although the registration functionality is not yet integrated with the service registry, service information can be sent to the `:/register` endpoint in JSON format.
 The JSON payload includes service details such as the service name, address, port, and additional metadata like service description, version, and IDL content.

-4. Automated connection: Services can automate their connection at the `:/connect` endpoint of the API Gateway using an API Key.
+4. Automated Server Connection: Services can automate the registration of their servers to our system by making an HTTP POST request at the `:/connect` endpoint of the API Gateway using an API key.
+This enables services to scale up or down dynamically according to their needs.

 5. Health Declaration: Servers connected to the API Gateway need to declare their health by making periodic requests to the `:/health` endpoint at least every 10 seconds.
 This ensures that the API Gateway considers the servers healthy and forwards requests to them.
 If a server fails to declare its health for 1 minute, it is delisted from the system and needs to reconnect.